 Flat-files

-Flat-files DBMS is another type of database, but they store data in a simple text file instead of using more complex structures like tables and objects.
 While they’re not as common today as other types of databases, flat files are still helpful for simple applications that don’t need to store much data or perform complex queries.

 Object DBMS

-Object-oriented databases are similar to relational ones, but they allow you to store data in the form of objects rather than tables and columns.
-This makes them more intuitive for programming applications and easier to work with when developing new software products.
-Overall, each type of DBMS has its advantages and disadvantages, so it’s essential to carefully consider your needs and requirements before deciding which one to use.
+Overall, each DBMS type has advantages and disadvantages, so it’s essential to carefully consider your needs and requirements before deciding which one to use.

 Network databases

-The DBMS architecture classification
+The DBMS Architecture Classification

 Its architecture of it can be classified as